Opposing Viewpoints in Context

 The Homepage

-- The homepage spotlights a topic of current interest and provides an overview.
-Click on View More to access related information from various sources.and various formats.
+- The homepage spotlights three issues of current interest and provides an overview.
+Click on Explore this topic to access related information from various sources and various formats.
 Resource types might include viewpoints, statistics, academic journals, magazines, news, videos, audio, images, reference, primary sources, and websites.

-- Beneath the featured topic is a selection of other current topics arranged by category.
-Clicking on one of these brings up a few resources.with related information, arranged by type of resource.
+- Beneath the featured topic is a selection of other current issues arranged by category.
+Only 8 are displayed on the homepage but clicking Browse All 487 Issues will take you to the full list.
+Clicking on one of these brings up a few resources with related information, arranged by type of resource.
 Click on the resource type to see more items.

 Searching

 - Enter a keyword or search term into the search box that appears at the top of every page.
-As you enter a term, topics are suggested, with the topic page appearing in bold.
+As you enter a term, topics are suggested, with the topic page displaying "Topic Guide" below the term.

 - For more options, use the advanced search.
 This allows you to combine multiple search terms, identify a date range, document type, and content type.